 One way to protect your assets is to create a visual inventory of them.
 Check out the 17 Items to Have a Video/Photo Inventory to Recoup a Property Damage Loss to best protect your valuables.

 What is property insurance and why do you need it for your real estate?

-Property insurance is an important consideration if you own or rent, these songs it is most often required by the mortgage company.
+roperty insurance is an important consideration if you own or rent, these songs it is most often required by the mortgage company.

 Umbrella policies give additional protection, often for very little premium increase.
 This additional protection affords the insured greater piece of mind.

 The key considerations in purchasing a property insurance policy for real estate are:

 - Make sure the policy covers contingencies that are most common for the area the property is in, but also contingencies that are less likely, but still reasonably possible.

 - Policy limits need to reflect the current reality of the investment and/or assets in place at or in the property.
 As you add furniture, art, jewelry, or other valuables, you may find that your previous policy ceilings are too low.